abhashkumar/Github_learning_basics/git_basic_commands.md

 When you create a new commit, the new commit contains the information about the parent commit and now git see what is inside the HEAD file that is which branch information it is containing currently and it moved that branch to the new commit,head is still pointing at master

-when you checkout new branch now head will point to the newly checkedout branch can be varified by > cat .git/HEAD, Now our content in the workspace will be changed same as the commit the new branch is pointing
+when you checkout new branch now head will point to the newly checked out branch can be verified by > cat .git/HEAD, Now our content in the workspace will be changed same as the commit the new branch is pointing